andrejlukic/nlp-opinion-mining/README.md

     1. Product feature mining include single or multiple steps from this list:
         1. Keyword extraction based on TFIDF
         2. Frequent item sets (Apriori algorithm)
-        3. Feature pruning according to rules and heuristics
+        3. Feature pruning according to compactness, redundancy and heuristics
 3. Deployment and evaluation of results
     1. Evaluation of the feature mining comparing to the annotated set
         1. Recall, Precision and F-score per sentence